Vegan Carrot Cake Baked Oats (Healthy, No Banana)

 Bowl of carrot cake baked oatmeal topped with yogurt and almond butter.

-• Great for breakfast meal prep.
-Just heat and enjoy!
+• Great for meal prep, just slice, store, and reheat.

 You’ll need just a few simple pantry ingredients plus milk and carrot.
 Here’s an overview of what you’ll need and substitutions you can make.